alesbe/alesbe/README.md

 - 🔩 C++
 - 🐍 Python
 - ...
-- 🧠 Those are my main ones, ease to learn new languages!
+- 🧠 Those are my main ones, ease to learn new languages and frameworks!

 ## Frameworks and technologies
 - ⚛️ React / Redux